JP Aerospace: Airship to Orbit project

-JP Aerospace are developing technology intended to launch airships into orbit.
+JP Aerospace is developing technology intended to launch airships into orbit.

 The proposed system employs three separate airship stages to reach orbit.
 Multiple vehicles are needed because an airship made strong enough to survive the dense and turbulent lower atmosphere would be too small and heavy to lift payloads high enough.
 An orbital airship must be much larger and with thinner walls to maintain its buoyancy-to-weight ratio.
 The three stages are; the Ascender ground launcher, the Dark Sky permanent sky station, and the Orbital Ascender spacecraft.
 A fourth airship design similar to the record-breaking Tandem but based on air-filled beams will be required for the assembly of Dark Sky Station.

 Because of the thin atmosphere at such high altitudes, to carry a useful payload very large volume and/or very strong but lightweight materials are required.
 The ISAS BU60-1 scientific balloon holds the world altitude record for an unmanned balloon as of 2009, at 53.0 km.
 The average density of BU60-1 over its gross volume was 0.00066 kg per cubic meter.
 To fly higher, this must be significantly improved.